The Philadelphia and Thorndale Branch

 It was abandoned and removed by Conrail in 1989.
 The mainline to which it connected is still in use by Norfolk Southern.

-Thanks to Joe Sharretts for contributing information about this route.
+Thanks to Joe Sharretts for contributing information.